-Sometimes it’s necessary for a company change, and to head in a new direction.
-Perhaps it’s because the current direction isn’t working, or because the market is changing.
+Sometimes it’s necessary for a company to change and head in a new direction.
+Perhaps it’s because the current direction isn’t working or because the market is changing.

 In these situations, you’d love to have your team be enthusiastic cheerleaders for the new ideas.
 Of course, that’s easier said than done.

 The truth is that the people often most resistant to change are the very people working in the company.

 And that makes sense.
 When the company goes in a new direction, that means a lot of disruption.
 At best, they’re going to experience turmoil and uncertainty.
 At worst, they’re made redundant.

 Who would be looking forward to any of that?
 For that reason, when you decide to head in a new direction, don’t assume that your team will just nod and go along with it.